Spinning Brownian motion: Introduction

 \begin{description} \item[A1] There are $p+1$ points $x_1,\ldots,x_{p+1}$ on the boundary of $D$ such that for every $y\in\RR^p$, there exist non negative coefficients $\lambda_j$ such that $y = \sum_{j=1}^{p+1} \lambda_j \vec g(x_j)$. \end{description}

 We start with an intermediate result that apparently has little to do with the stationary distribution, and it is interesting on its own.
-We identify the components of an exit system (see Section \ref{se:excursions}, or \cite{Mai75} for a definition) for excursions away from the boundary, in terms of the local time $L_t$ of the process, and an excursion measure $\h_x$ that has been constructed in the build up for Theorem 7.2 in \cite{Bur87}.
-It has been pointed out to us that it is possible to use the exit system $(L_t,\h_x)$ to construct a stationary distribution for the process $(X,S)$, in a similar manner that is done in Theorem 8.1 in \cite{Get79}.
-We do not need to use Doob's machinery to obtain a stationary distribution as spinning Brownian motion happens to be a Feller process that eventually stays within a fixed compact set, and thus existence of a stationary distribution follows from standard results.
+We identify the components of an exit system (see Section \ref{se:excursions}, or \cite{Mai75} for a definition) for excursions away from the boundary, in terms of the local time $L_t$ of the process, and a family of excursion measures $\h_x$ that has been constructed in the build up for Theorem 7.2 in \cite{Bur87}.
+It has been pointed out to us that it is possible to use the exit system $(L_t,\h_x)$ to construct a stationary distribution for the process $(X,S)$, in a similar manner as it is done in Theorem 8.1 in \cite{Get79}.
+We do not need to use such machinery to obtain a stationary distribution, as spinning Brownian motion happens to be a Feller process that stays within a fixed compact set, and thus existence of a stationary distribution follows from classic results.

 Our proof of uniqueness of the stationary distribution is an adaptation, and somehow a generalization, of an analogous result for Brownian motion with inert drift, recently proved by Bass, Burdzy, Chen and Hairer in \cite{BaB10}.
-Although the literature in stationary distributions of elliptic reflecting diffusions is vast, we have not found other models or results for process that are similar to spinning Brownian motion.
-Nonetheless, some of the results available for elliptic reflected diffusions have been inspiring to understand the challenges of our research.
-The reader can consult the articles \cite{HaL85,HaW87,HaW87exp} to obtain an idea of the treatment of the problem in the case of an elliptic generator, and to see hence the differences with our approach to the problem.
+Although the literature on stationary distributions of elliptic reflecting diffusions is vast, we have not found other models or results for process that are similar to spinning Brownian motion.
+Nonetheless, some of the results available for elliptic reflected diffusions have been helpful to understand the challenges of our research.
+The reader can consult the articles \cite{HaL85,HaW87,HaW87exp} to obtain an idea of the treatment of the problem in the case of an elliptic generator, and see the differences with our approach to the problem.